 The sustainable sustainability project

 It took me over a year full of ups and downs, and attempts that seemed to be failures.
-But yes – via its own meandering, baffling, emotional, humbling way – mine was the project that succeeded.
+But yes – via its own meandering, baffling, emotional, humbling way – mine was the project that was completed.
+And still continues to be completed, over and over again.

 It did so in ways that it could not have, had I tried to confine its path with my old limited mind.
 It has revived, sustained, connected, spurred, and fertilised different projects, some of which you can read about somewhere on this very blog.
 Each interaction grows it – and me – still more.